Health Psychology and Behaviour (8736.2)

 Required Readings

-The required readings for the second half of the unit will be provided on the CANVAS site.
+The required readings for this unit will be provided on the Canvas site.
+All resources are free, and there is no cost associated with textbooks.

 Participation requirements